OpenDiS/OpenDiS/doc/tutorials/frank_read_src/frank_read_src_by_python.md

 **Explore dislocation data:**

-The pydis stores the simulated dislocation networks as graphs.
+The ```pydis``` module stores the simulated dislocation networks as graphs.
 One can explore the properties of this graph by checking its nodes

 ```python
 net.G.nodes